 - Garlic is an essential ingredient that infuses the meat with extraordinary flavor.

-- Beef broth: just a little goes a long way.
-Used as both a cooking agent for the meat inside the crockpot and a vessel for mixing all the chiles and spices used in the marinade.
+- Beef broth: It is used to cook the beef and a vessel for mixing all the chiles and spices used in the marinade.

-- Apple cider vinegar.
-As I mentioned earlier, meat for tacos has to be cooked with a little acid to achieve that authentic Mexican flavor.
+- Apple cider vinegar. meat for tacos has to be cooked with a little acid to achieve that authentic Mexican flavor.

 - Chipotles in adobo: these add a smokey and tart flavor to the meat and provide heat.